cameronw-16/cameronw-16.github.io/index.md

 ![Orientations](NSEW_orientation_Houston_Districts.png)

 I used the direction data from my model to create a polar plot comparing the direction of a district relative to downtown Houston to the median gross rent of that district.
 On this graph, 0 degrees = N, 90 degrees = E, 180 degrees = S, 270 degrees = W. The higher median gross rents tend to fall on the W/NW side of the city.
-The title ACS_17_5YR_B25064_HD01_VD01 is the median gross income.

 Click on this [plot](Median_Gross_Rent_by_Direction_from_DTHOU.html) to see this information graphed with DataPlotly.